EthanCherian/RMP-Wizard/PROGRESS.md

 * Used chi squared for selecting the top quarter of relevant features
 * Used average of `helpfulRating` and `clarityRating` columns to determine actual star value
   * Sentiment based on this average instead
-* Dropped 3 star reviews
+* *Dropped 3 star reviews*

 | Input data from | Accuracy | F1 Score |
 |:---------------:|----------|----------|
 | New scrape      | 94.92477 | 94.80281 |
 | Original scrape | 88.40393 | 88.02801 |

 Best yet, but only marginally, and I'm honestly not convinced that removing middling reviews will be beneficial in the long run.
+In the interest of time, this may be the model that we end up running with, though I'm sure we'll eventually find ways to improve it.